Cecilia Sullivan-Grant MNZM

 Kiwibank

-These are the individuals who have made a positive difference in their corner of Aotearoa.
-From Cape Reinga to Bluff, these Kiwi show selflessness and determination to make a difference.
+These people who have made a positive difference in their corner of Aotearoa.
+They demonstrate selflessness and determination in their efforts to make a difference to their community – be it their local (geographical) community, or community of specific interest.

-To be eligible for this award, the nominee must be an individual who has made (or is making) a significant contribution to their region, town, suburb, community, iwi, or local group.
-The impact can be across any field or have displayed courage in overcoming personal adversity.
+• Be an individual who has made (or is making) a significant contribution to their region, town, suburb, community (be it geographical community, or community of specific interest), iwi, or local group.

-• THE NOMINEE: Describe the person you are nominating and what they’ve done to inspire you over the past year to nominate them as 2024 Kiwibank Local Hero of the Year Te Pou Toko o te Tau.
+Describe the person you are nominating and what they’ve done to inspire you over the past year to nominate them as 2025 Kiwibank Local Hero of the Year Te Pou Toko o te Tau.

-• PROVEN IMPACT: How has this person clearly demonstrated a positive impact in their local community
+How has this person clearly demonstrated a positive impact in their local community? (be it geographical community, or community of specific interest).

 Conditions of Entry